If you’ve ever tried to take the bowl away from your pup while he’s still eating from it and nearly lost your hand…that’s a food aggressive dog.

 Approaching him with your usual greeting, stand next to your dog, bend over to pick up the bowl and raise it just a few inches off the ground, drop a treat in it, put the bowl back down and walk away.
 Repeat.

 The same as step 6 but you’re raising the bowl higher off the ground to put the treat in, then putting it back down for your dog to eat.
-You want to be able to stand straight while holding his bowl.
+You want to be able to stand straight while holding his bowl before you move on to the next step.

 You are now able to reach down, pick your dog’s food bowl up and he’s okay with it.
 Now you’re going to walk over to the counter, put the treat in the bowl over there, then return the bowl to your dog and repeat.